6 Keys to Smart Frugal Living

 I prefer to live a fairly frugal lifestyle.
 While it’s in part due to the limitations of my family’s income, it’s also a personal preference.
 Being careful about how much you spend, even when you can easily afford it, is just sensible.

-You have to be smart about frugal living, however.
+Be sure you’re doing smart frugal living, however.
 It’s not just “here’s the cheap way, let’s do that!”
 The immediately cheap way isn’t always the cheap way in the long run, after all.
 You have to consider the long term, at least as much as you can fit it into your budget.

 1. Go for quality.